 It only makes sense to be interested in picking up some of the most valuable football cards from the 1980s.
 Why?
-The decade was an amazing era for the NFL that featured some of the greatest players to ever play the game.
-Not to mention some of the historic moments that still feature on highlights reels to this day.
+The decade was an amazing era for the NFL that featured some of the greatest players to ever roam the fields.
+Not to mention some of the most historic moments that are still featured on highlights reels to this day.

 In addition to the San Fran boys, there are also some players that went on to become revered as some of the greatest to ever play.
 Something that translates into BIG TIME VALUE.

 Question of the day: Do you prefer the wild styles of today’s modern sports cards or the simplistic designs of the cards below?

 8 of the Most Valuable Football Cards of the 1980s

 This list is, as usual, dominated by rookie cards with every single one being from a player’s rookie year.
 Another sign of the era is apparent when we see the list is heavily dominated by Topps, one of the only sets available during the decade.
 While the list is mostly made up of that collection, there are also a couple of cards from Score that make an appearance.
 Enjoy!